Board of Governors

 Ashley Wilson BE (Hons) Civil, MIPENZ, CPEng, IntPE

-Ashley joined the board in 2015.
-A CH alumnus (1996), on graduating Ashley spent four years working as a structural engineer at Holmes Consulting Group in Christchurch.
+Ashley, a CH alumnus (1996), joined the board in 2015.
+After graduating from UC, Ashley spent four years working as a structural engineer at Holmes Consulting Group in Christchurch.
 In 2003 he moved on to Lewis Bradford Consulting Engineers, a specialist consulting structural engineering firm, where he is now a technical director and partner in the firm.
-From 2011-14 he was on the board of the Association of Consulting Engineers New Zealand (ACENZ) and is still active within this organisation.
+From 2011-14 he was on the board of the Association of Consulting Engineers New Zealand (ACENZ) and is still active in this organisation.
 Although most of Ashley’s leisure time is taken up with family life (he has three young children), he still manages to take advantage of Canterbury’s great outdoors with mountain biking, snowboarding and walking on the Port Hills.

 College House Representatives